cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ![target_texture_filled](\images\barracuda-posenet-tutorial\target_texture_filled.png)

+### Create the Screen GameObject

-Now, we need to create a screen to watch the video play.
-We'll use a `Quad` object for the screen.
+Now, we need to create the screen itself.
+We'll use a [`Quad`](https://docs.unity3d.com/Manual/PrimitiveObjects.html) object for the screen.
 Right click an empty space in the `Hierarchy` tab, select the `3D Object` section and click `Quad`.
 We can just name it `VideoScreen`.

 ![create_quad](\images\barracuda-posenet-tutorial\create_quad.PNG)